Thorntown Heritage Museum

 Summarized by Karen K. Niemeyer from the Thorntown Heritage Museum Scrapbook.

-The Heritage Museum is OPEN for the season.
-The museum is open 1-5 Saturdays and Sundays.
+The Heritage Museum is CLOSED for the season.
 Please call the library to schedule an appointment with Phyllis, our Museum Coordinator!